DavidMercier/TriDiMap/doc/mapping.rst

    *Process to obtain error map after smoothing step.*

+Linear interpolation and smoothing operations are sometimes applied on the raw dataset in order to lessen pixelization effect and noise from the measurement, to get cleaner and more readable maps.

 The |matlab| function used to interpolate and to smooth the indentation maps using TriDiMap is:
 `TriDiMap_interpolation_smoothing.m <https://github.com/DavidMercier/TriDiMap/blob/master/matlab_code/module_mapping/TriDiMap_interpolation_smoothing.m>`_